osmoscraft/tundra/docs/RFC-20220703-transclusive-editor.md

   - Zero or more per file
   - Must be at depth 1+
   - Other related nodes
-  - Children belows to the Primary node, and appears in both Primary node and related nodes
+  - Children below the Primary node, and appears in both Primary node and related nodes
 - Backlinked nodes
   - The primary node of any linked nodes becomes a backlinked node in the editor for those linked nodes
   - Must be at depth 0, after Primary node
 - Borrowed nodes
   - Temporarily displayed for referencing or editing
   - Do not persist
+    - Automatically returns upon save
+    - Local storage may used to extend borrow across browser sessions
   - If the current primary node is added into a borrowed node, the borrowed node becomes a backlinked node

 ## In storage